-Beginning in 2018, bridge inspection consultants shall utilize newly created forms within InspectTech to automatically generate the standard load rating summary sheet(s).
-Reference to the Excel-based load rating summary sheets remains in this document since an initial means for presenting and recording As-Designed ratings is needed, prior to officially updating the SI&A data.
-Design engineers will likely not have access to InspectTech, thus requiring the Excel-based approach to create As-Designed load rating summary sheets.
+Bridge inspection consultants shall utilize newly created forms within AssetWise Inspections (formerly InspectTech) to automatically generate the standard load rating summary sheet(s) (see Figures 4.2-3a and 4.2-3b).
+Reference to the Excel-based load rating summary sheets remains in this document since an initial means for presenting and recording As-Designed ratings is needed, prior to officially updating the SI&A data (see Figure 4.2-1).
+Design engineers will likely not have access to AssetWise Inspections (formerly InspectTech), thus requiring the Excel-based approach to create As-Designed load rating summary sheets.
+Refer to Section 4.4 for further information on preparing the Load Rating Summary Sheet for As-Designed load ratings.

 Note that the Load Rating Engineer should indicate the controlling member numbers on the Load Rating Summary Sheet, and also indicate the controlling span when multiple spans have been rated.
 For simple structures comprised of one superstructure type only, a single load rating summary sheet is sufficient.
-However, for more complex structures which contain varying member types (concrete girders, steel girders, floorbeams, stringers, transverse box girders, connections, trusses, etc.), a separate load rating summary sheet shall be created for each member type load rated.
+However, for more complex structures which contain varying member types (concrete girders, steel girders, floorbeams, stringers, transverse box girders, diaphragms/bracing (when considered primary members), connections, trusses, etc.), a separate load rating summary sheet shall be created for each member type load rated.